Skip to contents

 Text displayed in the gap, before an answer is attempted.
 Can be used for hints (e.g. numbers only).

-Some advice on gap exercises
+Some advice on gap tasks